XtnPaez/bowie/CODE_OF_CONDUCT.md

 - Public or private harassment of any kind.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainer at **cpaez@siempro.gob.ar**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainer at **paez.cristian@gmail.com**.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution